nobitagit/knowledge/vault/readme.md

 # Vault

-Some shorter infom about Vault and some fundamental concepts are also written [here](../security/cryptography.md#How-to-store-keys-to-encrypt-and-decrypt).
+Some shorter infomation about Vault and some fundamental concepts are also written [here](../security/cryptography.md#How-to-store-keys-to-encrypt-and-decrypt).

 ```sh
 brew install vault -y